-The 1990s were good years for those wanting to purchase insurance and the companies that sold it.
+The 1990s were good years for those wanting to purchase insurance as well as for the companies that sold it.
 Insurance was readily available and relatively inexpensive.
 A raging bull market led to a soft insurance market, in which insurers used healthy investment returns to hold down premium costs.
 Flush with cash, insurance firms sought market share with less concern for risk.